 Apply through Universities Admission Centre (UAC) if you want to study on campus at any of Charles Sturt’s six regional locations.
 (If you want to study online with us, you can apply direct to Charles Sturt.)

-Hint: Apply to UAC before 1 October to get the early bird processing fee – you’ll save $130!
+Hint: Apply to UAC before 11:59pm on September 30 to get the early bird processing fee – you’ll save $130!

 2. Complete one application to UAC with up to five course preferences